jmichelin/hrext05-git-introduction/README.md

 5. What is your favorite beverage?

-   Hot green tea
+   Hot green tea.

 6. What is your favorite national park or landmark?

-   Muir Woods
+   Muir Woods.

 7. What is your favorite movie?